 Compare online brokers to buy stocks and ETFs

 Important: Share trading can be financially risky and the value of your investment can go down as well as up.
 “Standard brokerage” fee is the cost to trade $1,000 or less of ASX-listed shares and ETFs without any qualifications or special eligibility.
 If ASX shares aren’t available, the fee shown is for US shares.
 Where both CHESS sponsored and custodian shares are offered, we display the cheapest option.

-By investing in silver futures you are agreeing to buy an asset at a set price, which you will then receive some time in the future.
+By investing in silver futures you are agreeing to buy an asset at a future set price.
 In other words, you are agreeing to pay today's prices for an asset that gets delivered sometime in the future.